Contents

 The area is open for visitors and has been under UNESCO World Heritage Sites since 1979.

-A lot of archeological studies going on site until today.
+A lot of archeological studies have been going on site until today.

 12. Research about its lion has gone on for decades